 1 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.

-Here begins a new topic (12:1-15:7) wherein the Apostle Paul marks out the correct attitude and lifestyle of the new creature in Christ Jesus (Gal 6:15).
-The tone is urgent, vital, imperative, for this is no passive salvation.
-It is an active, personal, unceasing enterprise to live even as Jesus Christ when He walked this earth – in holiness, humility, wholeheartedness, sincerity and empathy.
-The Apostle appeals to the rational mind: “Considering the great mercies of God in the work of our redemption, is it not entirely reasonable that we deny Self and serve Him in all that He has purposed?”
+The Apostle appeals to our rational mind: “Look at the great mercies of God in working for your redemption, is it not only reasonable to sacrifice Self and Flesh in order to wholly serve Him?”
 The call is for radical, personal exercise in the Kingdom of Christ.
 God alone can save a man from his sins, but these verses show that man must participate diligently and continuously after he has believed and accepted the Gospel.

 Holy, acceptable unto God.
 After Noah left the ark, he offered a sacrifice to God and the smell ascended to Him as a sweet savour (Gen 8:20-21; Eph 5:2; Php 4:18; 2Cor 2:15).
 Do my sacrifices please God in the same way?
-Just as a father rejoices to see his children acting in obedience and selflessness, so too our heavenly Father is pleased when His children embrace a life of righteousness, sacrifice and service to Him.
+Just as a father rejoices to see his children acting in obedience and selflessness, so too our heavenly Father is pleased when His children embrace a life of holiness, sacrifice and service to Him.
 Holiness is not a popular word these days, but without it no man shall see the Lord (Heb 12:14; 1Pet 1:16).
 If being holy makes you acceptable unto God, then being unholy makes you unaccepted.

 2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.

-The World is an especially subtle and deadly snare because we must all, Christian and unbeliever, pass through life with certain connections to it.
-Jesus prayed not that His followers would be taken out of the World, but that they would be kept from its evil (John 17:14-16).
-And to that aim the Father implores, Come out of her, My people, that ye be not partakers of her sins, and that ye receive not of her plagues (Rev 18:4).
-The basis for this separation is keep oneself unspotted from the world’s many iniquities (James 1:27).
 Come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing, and I will receive you (2Cor 6:17).
 If God’s people do not feel that they are different from the world, then something is wrong.
-If God’s people do not look and act different from the world, then be concerned!
-Remember, the World is our enemy.
+If God’s people do not look and live different from the world, then be very concerned!
+The World is our enemy.
 Why do so many live as if God created the World for our benefit and pleasure?
 Know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God (James 4:4).
-We must war and wrestle against the rulers of the darkness of this world (Eph 6:12); only those who emerge victorious in this mortiferous battle are truly born of God (1John 5:4).
+The Christian is in a desperate war, he wrestles against the rulers of the darkness of this world (Eph 6:12); only those who emerge victorious in this mortiferous battle are truly born of God (1John 5:4).

 God has designed that His people live in this strange, unfriendly world for the purpose of proving them!
-He wants to find and form a congregation who truly love Him and who have shown themselves worthy (Mat 10:37-38) to be in heaven for eternity with Him.
-So this life is a solemn, all-important test of our love for Christ.
-Those who honor, fear and love Him will keep His commandments (John 14:21), and the trials of faith are a key part of His method to develop the souls of the saints so that they will become purer and purer gold (1Pet 1:7; Job 23:10).
-So may it be with our lives.
-Let us content ourselves to pass this life without thought of using the things of this world (1Cor 7:31), but wandering as strangers and pilgrims in a foreign land (Heb 11:13), desiring that better country where God has prepared a new and heavenly city just for them! (see Heb 11:16).
-Sing it with meaning: “This world is not my home, I’m just passing through.”
+He wants to find and form a congregation who truly loves Him and has shown themselves worthy (Mat 10:37-38) to be in heaven with Him.
+This life is a solemn, all-important test of your love for Christ.
+Those who honor, fear and love Him will keep His commandments (John 14:21).
+Understand that the trials of faith are a key part of His method to develop the souls of His saints so that they become purer and purer gold (1Pet 1:7; Job 23:10).
+May it be so with your life.

 The mind of God’s people should ever be this: here we have no abiding city because our true citizenship is in heaven (Php 3:20).
 We are not like other people, we are different; we don’t feel comfortable here because we don’t fit in.
 We stand out like lights in a dark place (Php 2:15), as aliens dwelling in a foreign country (Heb 11:9).
 Ponder the implications of Peter’s reminder: Ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people (1Pet 2:9).
-God knew how easily Man is distracted by this fair world (2Tim 4:10).
-Under the Old Covenant, God helped the Jews to not forget their peculiarity and calling by asking them to make all their garments in a unique way, with a ribband of blue: and it shall be unto you for a fringe, that ye may look upon it, and remember all the commandments of the Lord, and do them; and that ye seek not after your own heart and your own eyes (Num 15:38-41).

-I dare say that for Anabaptists, the most common rationalization to reject the peculiar people mindset is being subconsciously influenced by other Christian groups who confess Christ in all sincerity and honesty, yet are scarcely different from society.
+In Anabaptist circles a very common rationalization to reject the peculiar people mindset is looking at other Christian groups who confess Christ in the sincerest of terms, yet appear and act in very similar manner to the rest of Society.
 They live in the same way, dress the same way, go to the same places, eat and drink the same things, enjoy the same vacations and entertainments, go to the same schools and universities.
 They seem to be blessed by God.
 Why do I have to be so different?
+How easy to forget the voice: Come out from among them and be ye separate.
+God wants a special, called-out people who are His alone.

 By the renewing of your mind (nous).
 A similar phrase is found in Col 3:10, where the new man in Christ is said to be renewed in knowledge.
 The mind is the supreme control center of the human body.
 It analyzes, decides and mandates the actions that the rest of the body will take.
-Humanly speaking, to actually renew (anakainosis) the mind is a momentous, inconceivable task.
-So while this verse indicates that man does have a role in renewing the mind, only Divine power can actually effect it.
+Humanly speaking, to actually renew (anakainosis) the mind is an entirely inconceivable task.
+So while this verse indicates that each man does have a role in renewing the mind, only Divine power can actually effect it.
 The single occurrence of anakainosis elsewhere in the New Testament indicates that fact, According to His mercy He saved us, by the washing of regeneration, and renewing of the Holy Ghost (Titus 3:5).

 Given the function and position of the mind in relation to the human body, to renew the mind is to replace the parameters and instructions set by which it analyzes, decides and mandates the actions of the body.
 Effectively then, the renewing of the mind begins with being born again (John 3:3), yet like the egg that changes to a larva and then to a caterpillar before finally arriving at its mature butterfly form, this renewal of the mind is a work in progress.
 And as the process continues, we are able to confirm even more certainly what really is that perfect will of God for us.
-The seed lies latent in the ground until a drop of water provokes in it a sudden spark of life.
-Then, with the death of the seed a new life is born; the seed sprouts and begins to grow.
-Taller, stronger, bigger, until it reaches full maturity.
-So it is with renewing the mind – feeding on the manna of God’s Word daily; praying without ceasing; thinking on things that are true, honest, just and pure.
-A person becomes what he thinks.
-Give the mind good, spiritual things!

 The mind and conscience seem to be almost synonymous.
 Perhaps the conscience refers primarily to the rule-set of the individual while the mind includes the thoughts and attitudes in collaboration with the conscience (see Rom 2:15; Titus 1:15).
 Together they are the light of the body (Mat 6:22-23).
 The Greek language has several words that translate to mind.
 In verse two, the word is nous, which is also used in the following ways: a reprobate mind (Rom 1:28) the law of my mind (Rom 7:23-25); the mind of the Lord (1Cor 2:16); pray, sing, speak with the understanding (1Cor 14:14-19); the Gentiles walk in the vanity of their mind (Eph 4:17); the spirit of your mind (Eph 4:23); fleshly mind (Col 2:18); corrupt mind (1Tim 6:5; 2Tim 3:8); their mind and conscience is defiled (Tit 1:15).
 The word phroneo (a verb) is also translated mind (Rom 8:5) and occurs in this passage at verse 3 (see also Rom 14:6; 15:5; 1Cor 4:6; 13:11; Gal 5:10; Col 3:2).
 Although they are truly synonyms, phroneo seems to be used in contexts describing the attitudes and mannerisms of the mind, and nous more in the working exercise of the mind.

-The one who is disconformed to the World and renewed in the mind is capacitated to learn and prove (dokimazo) what is the perfect will of God.
+The one who is dis-conformed to the World and renewed in the mind is capacitated to learn and prove (dokimazo) what is the perfect will of God.
 To prove means to analyze, test and confirm (2Cor 13:5; Eph 5:10; 1Thes 5:21; 1Tim 3:10); dokimazo is elsewhere translated discern (Luke 12:56), examine (1Cor 11:28), try (1Cor 3:13; 1Pet 1:7; 1John 4:1; 1Thes 2:4).
 Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the Word of truth (2Tim 2:15, NASB).
-The renewed mind is careful to prove God’s will honestly, sincerely and entirely.
+The renewed mind is careful to prove the will of God honestly, sincerely and entirely.
 Remember that the unfaithful children of Israel also proved (dokimazo) God in the wilderness and for their wickedness were rejected by Him (Heb 3:9-11).
 Prove Me, God told the children of Israel, obey My commands and follow My law, then see if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it (Mal 3:10).

 The World’s ideology is a jumble of vain goals and Godless values.
 The Christian who is foolish enough to enter therein, even for the sake of conversation, will not return the same person that he once was.
 To walk according to the course of this world will end in certain spiritual death (Eph 2:2).
 God wants a people who does not fashion themselves after the values, feelings, habits, manners and styles of this evil generation, but after the lofty example of our Lord and Savior Jesus Christ.